fosslight/en/demo/README.md

 ### 2) Try it

-We provide the [FOSSLight System guide](https://github.com/fosslight) to make it easier, simpler and more convenient for many to use.
+We provide the [FOSSLight guide](https://fosslight.org/fosslight-system-guide/) to make it easier, simpler and more convenient for many to use.
-Try everything you want to do with FOSSLight System!
+Try everything you want to do with FOSSLight!